Ramadan 2026 in Dubai: Things to do, events, etiquette and more!

 SHOP TILL YOU DROP

-During Ramadan, the malls in Dubai stay open for longer than usual.
-So, visitors can indulge in some late-night mall shopping at the famed retail and entertainment destinations.
+Shopping during Ramadan in Dubai is a festive time in itself.
+The malls in Dubai stay open for longer than usual, so visitors can indulge in some late-night mall shopping at the famed retail and entertainment destinations.

 You can also find out about the exciting Ramadan offers in Dubai, including top brands in clothing, electronics and other items.
 Whether you need Ramadan decorations in Dubai or want to buy daily groceries, these top places are offering incredible discounts!